Corridor Monitors Wanted

 Section 44.
 Sandy Stream to the SW inlet of West Carry Pond.
 This assignment includes 4.8 miles of boundary line over flat but sometimes swampy terrain.
 It is accessible over the A.T. from the Long Falls Dam Road or from the gravel Carrying Place Road.
 The section was carefully monitored and maintained for many years by Bill Geller and the boundary lines were renewed by A.T.C.
 Boundary Technicians in 2020 and 2021.

-Section 61.
-Little Swift River Pond to Sabbath Day Pond Lean-to.
-All of this section is on State of Maine land so there are no boundary lines to walk Just walk the A.T. and observe conditions along the way.
+Section 50/51.
+West Peak of Bigelow to Bigelow Range Trail.
+All of this section is on State of Maine land so there are no boundary lines to walk.
+Just walk the A.T. and observe conditions along the way.

 Section 63a.
 Highway 17 to the middle of Bemis Ridge.
 This section includes 5.45 miles of corridor boundary lines, including some challenging terrain, but access is excellent from Route 17 and the Bemis Valley road.